4.5. Data Sources¶

 To import data from reports in MQC, the data has to be provided as files.
 These files can be located in the local file system, a network path or a git repository.

 A new data source can be added through a browser in the data source dialog.
 The type of the data source has to be selected first and then the respective directory, files or git repository can be added.
-You can also have multiple data sources added to your project.
+You can add multiple data sources to your project.

 Each data source is constantly monitored for updates and changes.
 Whenever e.g. a new report appears in a data source (new file in directory or new commit in version control system), it will be detected by MQC.
-Either the user is notified about the changes or the project is automatically updated (refer to Refresh Data).
+Either the user is notified about the changes or the project is automatically updated.

 The local file system and network types function similarly.
 A directory, and therefore all subdirectories and files within, or a single file can be selected as the data source.
 At any point, the allowed file extensions that can be read by MQC are displayed below.